CartoDB/mobile-sdk/doc/sdk_with_carto.md

 # SDK and other CARTO Tools

-_For select account plans_, you can connect to the CARTO Engine APIs via Mobile SDK, to retrieve map visualizations and table data from your CARTO account.
-[Contact us](mailto:sales@carto.com) for questions about your account plan and enabling this feature.
+For select account plans, you can connect to the CARTO Engine APIs via Mobile SDK, to retrieve map visualizations and table data from your CARTO account. _API access is not available for free users._ [Contact us](mailto:sales@carto.com) for questions about your account plan and enabling this feature.

 ## SDK and CARTO APIs